benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 `x`, `y`, `live`, `weight` node attributes will be copied from the `node_map` to the graph nodes. `length` and `impedance` attributes will be copied from the `edge_map` to the graph edges.

-Any data from computed metrics will be copied to the graph.
+Any data from computed metrics will be copied to each of the graph's nodes.

 </FuncElement>